markmansour/marks-chess/README.md

 * [x] verify alpha/beta search is working (seems to have a bug)
 * [x] iterative deepening
 * [x] timeouts
-* [ ] integration with other bots - get a baseline ELO
+* [x] integration with other bots - get a baseline ELO
 * [ ] create basic neural net player

 ### Bugs
-* [ ] AlphaBetaWithTT occasionally generates illegal moves.
+* [ ] AlphaBetaWithTT occasionally generates illegal PV.
-* [ ] AlphaBetaWithTT pv results are often incorrect.

 ### Papercuts to address (in priority order)
 * [ ] add copyright notice to files